More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Introduction

 With the advent and ubiquity of affordable camera technologies, capturing and sharing visual content has become the new norm of everyday social interactions.
 A study in 2025~\cite{photutorial2023} reports that 14 billion images are shared daily on social media networks and instant messengers, a high percentage of which include photos of people with friends and family members.
 However, by sharing photos of their private lives and personal moments, they may inadvertently jeopardize their privacy.
 Exposing personally identifiable or sensitive information online can have serious consequences, such as identity theft~\cite{burnes2020risk}, cyber bullying~\cite{Chan03042019}, or stalking~\cite{kaur2021systematic}.

 One of the well-studied privacy concerns related to sharing content online is behavioral profiling and targeted advertisements.
-These systems mainly rely on users' search queries, browsing patterns, and metadata to transform personal data and privacy into a commodity.
-However, what is less known, at least to the general public, is the significant amount of information that can be harvested purely from the visual content by human adversaries and automated systems.
-Figure~\ref {fig:leakage} demonstrates an example of how much information a single visual content can reveal by combining different visual cues extracted from the image.
-Investigative journalism led by media outlets~\footnote{The New York Times visual investigations --- \url{https://www.nytimes.com/spotlight/visual-investigations}} and advocacy groups~\footnote{Bellingcat investigations --- \url{https://www.bellingcat.com/category/news/?fwp_categories=news}} have demonstrated how open-source intelligence (OSINT) tools and techniques can be utilized to extract rich information from shared visual content that was not initially intended~\cite{ww2photomystery2023,chronolocation2023, ChinaShips2020}.
-Similarly, accessibility-focused HCI research works have also explored privacy concerns associated with intentional or accidental disclosure of visual information~\cite{akter2020uncomfortable, akter2020privacy, stangl2020visual, zhang2024designing}.
-However, there is still some uncertainty about whether and how users can understand the complex visual and contextual cues in the photos that they share online.
-We explore this research theme in our work to uncover the nuances of perceived visual privacy.
+These systems mainly rely on users' search queries, browsing patterns, and metadata to transform personal data and privacy into a commodity~\cite{boerman2017online,puglisi2017web}.
+However, a significant amount of information can be harvested purely from the visual content by humans and computer vision systems.
+Figure~\ref {fig:leakage} demonstrates an example of how much information a single photo can reveal by combining different visual cues extracted from the image.
+News media investigations~\footnote{\href{https://www.nytimes.com/spotlight/visual-investigations}{The New York Times visual investigations} and \href{https://www.bellingcat.com/category/news/?fwp_categories=news}{Bellingcat investigations}} have demonstrated how open-source intelligence tools and techniques can be utilized to extract rich information from shared visual content that was not intended initially~\cite{ww2photomystery2023,chronolocation2023,ChinaShips2020}.
+Similarly, accessibility-focused research works in the field of human-computer interaction (HCI) have also explored privacy concerns associated with intentional or accidental disclosure of visual information~\cite{akter2020uncomfortable, akter2020privacy, stangl2020visual, zhang2024designing}.
+However, there is still some uncertainty about whether and how users can understand the complex visual and contextual cues in the photos they share online.
+Our work aims to explore this research theme to uncover the nuances of perceived visual privacy.